gongahkia/personal-wiki/Ruby.md

 true && false # and, evaluates to false true || false # or, evaluates to true

+# by convention, all methods that return booleans end with a question mark
+5.even? # returns false
+5.odd? # returns true

 # ---------- SYMBOL ----------
     # symbols are immutable reusable constants often used in place of strings to convey specific meaning